Whatever Happened to... Robot Jones?: Premise

-Robot Jones (voiced by a text-to-speech program in the pilot and season 1; Bobby Block in season 2 and season 1 reruns) is a teenage robot living in a fictional early 1980s version of Delaware where robots are commonplace.
-Robot attempts to learn human nature by attending Polyneux Middle School with his new friends Timothy "Socks" Morton (Kyle Sullivan), a tall boy who loves rock music, Mitch Davis (Gary LeRoi Gray), a headphones-wearing boy whose eyes are hidden by his long hair, and Charles "Cubey" Cubinacle (Myles Jeffrey), a shorter boy who loves video games.
-He holds a crush on Shannon Westerburg (Grey DeLisle), a girl with a large retainer and prosthetic metal leg.
+Robot Jones (voiced by a text-to-speech program in the pilot and season 1; Bobby Block in season 2 and season 1 reruns) is a young robot living in a fictional early 1980s version of Delaware where robots are commonplace.
+Robot attempts to learn human culture by attending Polyneux Middle School with his new friends: Timothy "Socks" Morton (Kyle Sullivan), a tall boy who loves rock music; Mitch Davis (Gary LeRoi Gray), a headphones-wearing boy whose eyes are hidden by his long hair; and Charles "Cubey" Cubinacle (Myles Jeffrey), a shorter boy who loves video games.
+He holds an unrequited crush on Shannon Westerburg (Grey DeLisle), a girl with a large retainer and prosthetic metal leg.

-In each episode, Robot Jones explores a concept faced by average teenagers, such as gym class or competitions.
+In each episode, Robot Jones explores a concept faced by average students, such as gym class or competitions.
 Robot immerses himself in each subject to fully understand it while trying to fit in with his human peers, but this is challenging due to his social ineptitude and others' lack of understanding.
 As Robot settles in at school, he explores humanoid concepts of his own will.
 Though the situations he finds himself in are usually at his parents' insistence, others are a result of Robot trying to get closer to Shannon.
 An example is in "Summer Camp" when Socks convinces Robot to go camping and Robot discovers the ability to feel jealous.
 Due to his polite nature and short stature, students at his school tend to ignore Robot or are oblivious to his existence.
 His good grades, poor social skills, and status as a robot are at odds with Principal Madman (Jeff Bennett), a technophobic principal, Mr. McMcMc (Rip Taylor), a jealous and insecure math teacher, and Lenny (Josh Peck) and Denny (Austin Stout) Yogman, two genius twin brothers.
 At the end of an episode, Robot reads a "data log entry" about what he learned that day and what conclusions he has arrived at on humanity.

 The opening sequence, in which Robot Jones is factory-assembled and inserted into a school bus, is an homage to that of 1980s children's show You Can't Do That on Television.
 When the title of the show is spoken, a group of young children voice the "Whatever Happened to..." part in unison while the "Robot Jones?" part is done by a Macintosh Macintalk voice known as Trinoids.
 The first season has children speaking out episode titles while season 2 episode titles are spoken by voices of the characters.